jfernandez37/fr3_ws/src/docs/packages/gear_place.md

 * `gear_place_classes.py` - Contains all of the code to call services like move_cartesian or move_to_named_pose
 * `object_depth.py` - Contains all of the code to use the pointoud to find the distance between the camera and the top of the gear
 * `transform_utils.py` - Contains all functions to convert transforms to different forms
+* `multiple_gears.py` - Contains class for detecting multiple gears using the Realsense2 camera.
+Also can detect gears at different heights

 ### include/gear_place
 * `motion_generator.hpp` - Contains all of the code for the control loop like move cartesian